Understanding the False Claims Act

 In such cases, the court may lessen the damages to two times the amount the government is owed.
 31 U.S.C. § 3729(a)(2).

 How Do I Know if I Have a Strong Case?
-A California False Claims Act Law Firm Can Advise You
+The Evans Law Firm Can Help

 The strength of your case will be determined by your individual circumstances.
 Generally, strong cases involve relators who have inside information relating to a substantial fraud and who can prove it with hard evidence, such as documents, emails, phone calls, recordings, text messages, etc. A skilled attorney can help you evaluate the strength of your claim, as well as your likelihood of receiving a reward.
 Contact the Evans Law Firm today for a free and confidential consultation.